Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Concept (continued)

-With object-oriented programming, a developer writes a _description_ of things of a certain type.
+In object-oriented programming, we write a _description_ of things of a certain type.

 --